-- Use a 5° 15° leading angle in the direction of the cut. - Finish the cut to be made and release the trigger. - · When the trigger is released, the arc will stop. - The gas will continue to flow for 15 seconds of postflow.
-If the trigger is activated within this time period, the pilot arc will immediately restart. - If the dross is difficult to remove, reduce the cutting speed.
+- Use a 5° 15° leading angle in the direction of the cut. - Finish the cut to be made and release the trigger. - If the dross is difficult to remove, reduce the cutting speed.
 High speed dross is more difficult to remove than low speed dross.